There are two ways to enter data into data tables:

 Log into DevResults.
 Your website will be something.devresults.com.

 - Forgot your password?
 You can get a new one yourself.

 - Does the site not recognize your email?
 Talk to your contacts to whom you report data.
 DevResults staff cannot give partners access to the system.

-4) This will open information for the Activity.
+This will open information for the Activity.
 The data table will display below this.
 You can see which data table you're entering data for by looking at the dropdown that appears just below the blue tabs.
-(In the screenshot, we are looking at the 20150210 Trainee Table.)
+(In the screenshot, we are looking at the Trainings Table.)
 Click to select the relevant data table in the dropdown menu:

-5) To upload a spreadsheet with data, click the Upload Spreadsheet button to the upper right of the table.
+To upload a spreadsheet with data, click the gear icon button to the upper right of the table.
 To add new rows, download an empty template by clicking on Download empty template.
 Enter data into the empty template.

-8) The system will try to map the columns in your spreadsheet to the columns in the data table--if you used the same column headings, it should do this flawlessly.
+The system will try to map the columns in your spreadsheet to the columns in the data table--if you used the same column headings, it should do this flawlessly.
 If you named the columns something else, it will mark them as "Do Not Import."
 Review the settings here to make sure they match properly.
 If everything is matched properly, click Import data.

-9) If the mappings are correct, you can skip to the next step.
-If they aren't, simply click the dropdown arrow under the bold column and select the spreadsheet column you want entered in that column.
+If the mappings are incorrect, you can click the dropdown arrow under the bold column and select the spreadsheet column you want entered in that column.
 Once you have confirmed the mappings, click Import data.

 Didn't answer your question?
 Please email us at email@example.com.